1. Data protection at a glance

 We offer you the opportunity to apply for a position with us, for example by email, by post or via an online application form.
 Here, we will outline the scope, purpose and use of the personal data we collect in the course of the application process.
 We offer our assurance that your data is collected, processed and used in accordance with the applicable data protection laws and all other legal provisions and that your data is handled in the strictest confidence.

-When you submit an application to us, we process the personal data this entails (e.g. contact and communication data, application documents, notes made during job interviews, etc.) insofar as this is necessary to reach a decision regarding justifying the employment relationship.
+If you apply to us, we process the personal data this entails (e.g. contact and communication data, application documents, notes made during job interviews, etc.) insofar as this is necessary to reach a decision regarding justifying the employment relationship.
 The legal basis for this is Section 26 of Germany’s revised Federal Data Protection Act (BDSG) (initiation of an employment relationship), point (b) of Art.
 6 (1) GDPR (general initiation of a contract) and – insofar as you have granted your consent – point (a) of Art.
 6 (1) GDPR.
 You may revoke your consent at any time.
-You personal data shall be shared only with persons within our company who are involved in processing your application.
+Your personal data shall be shared only with persons within our company who are involved in processing your application.

 Insofar as your application is successful, the data submitted by you shall be stored in our data processing system for the purposes of executing the employment relationship on the basis of Section 26 BDSG as revised and point (b) of Art.
 6 (1) GDPR.